 The Society for the Social History of Medicine hosts a major biennial, international, and interdisciplinary conference.
-From 11-13 July 2018 it will meet in Liverpool to explore the theme of ‘Conformity, Resistance, Dialogue and Deviance in Health and Medicine’.
+From Wednesday the 11th to Friday the 13th July 2018 we will meet in Liverpool to explore the theme of ‘Conformity, Resistance, Dialogue and Deviance in Health and Medicine’.

 We envisage that this conference theme will also stimulate participants to think about how medical orthodoxy has been shaped and re-molded, and how patients and practitioners choose to conform to conventional practices, seek alternatives, resist or compromise.
 The theme further facilitates a transnational conference strand, examining the construction of, and attitudes towards, Western and other medical traditions and health systems.
 In light of this theme, the 2018 conference committee encourages papers, sessions, round-tables and other interventions that examine, challenge, and refine histories of conformity, resistance, dialogue and deviance in medicine and health.
 These might be set in relation to inclusions, exclusions and injustices; insiders, outsiders and mediators; peoples, places and cultures; and diverse and expanding new social histories of health and medicine.

 But the biennial conference is not exclusive in terms of its theme, and reflects the diversity of the discipline of the social history of medicine.
 Proposals that consider all topics relevant to histories of health and medicine broadly conceived are invited.
 Nor are submissions restricted to any area of study: we welcome a range of disciplinary approaches, time periods and geographical contexts.
 Submissions from scholars across the range of career stages are most welcome, and especially from postgraduate and early career researchers.

 The call for papers is now closed.
 Information about the programme and registration is available on the SSHM2018 website.